-It is national and local planning policy that development in the countryside should be carefully controlled.
-Supporting "the intrinsic character and beauty of the countryside and supporting thriving rural communities within it" is a core planning principle in the NPPF.
-This approach is also supported by this Plan, in particular, because it will help ensure that development is focused in more sustainable settlements with a greater range of services and facilities and infrastructure that has capacity for the expansion, as well as helping to maintain the special landscape character of the Parish and protecting the countryside for its own sake as an attractive, accessible and non-renewable natural resource.
+The Plan supports this approach, in particular, because it will help ensure that development is focused in more sustainable settlements with a greater range of services and facilities and infrastructure that has capacity for the expansion, as well as helping to maintain the special landscape character of the parish and protecting the countryside for its own sake as an attractive, accessible and non-renewable natural resource.

-Focusing development within the agreed Limits to Development will help to support existing services within villages and help to protect the countryside and the remainder of The Plan area from inappropriate development.
+Focusing development within the agreed Settlement Boundary will help to support existing services within Great Bowden and will help to protect the countryside and the remainder of The Plan area from inappropriate development.